akib-islam-coder/leetcodesolutions/README.md

 Problem 1456- Maximum Number of Vowels in a Substring of Given Length  <br />
 Problem 1464- Maximum Product of Two Elements in an Array   <br />
 Problem 1470- Shuffle the Array <br />
+Problem 1475- Final Prices With a Special Discount in a Shop <br />
 Problem 1480- Running Sum of 1d Array <br />
 Problem 1512- Number of Good Pairs <br />
 Problem 1528- Shuffle String <br />